textpattern/textpattern.github.io/themes/naming-conventions-for-template-authors.md

     should be sibblings where the parent-folder could have the template name as folder-name.
-4. It has been suggested, to move the textpattern Folder outside of the textpattern directory, to make maintenance of the TXP Source Code easier and more reliable.
+4. It has been suggested, to move the textpattern Folder outside of the textpattern directory, to make maintenance of the Textpattern source code easier and more reliable.
 This example can be seen in a modified version of mcw_templates [here\]](/home/www/zendstudio/dokuwiki/bin/doku.php?id=http:txpun.com_wiki_cms:templates)